 Should you still remain dissatisfied once the internal complaints procedure has been exhausted, you may refer the complaint to the most appropriate body as follows:

 You can complain to the National Landlords Association (NLA) by completing a complaints form and include copies of all supporting paper-work relating to the complaint (non returnable).
 This information can be scanned and emailed to email@example.com.

 Any complaint made against a member of the Institute of Residential Property Managers (IRPM) must be made in writing under confidential cover and addressed to the Secretary of the Institute at its registered office.
 Complainants shall set out the circumstances forming the basis of the complaint, including the relationship, if any, between the complainant and the member concerned.
 See www.irpm.org.uk for further information.

 6.3 Complaints involving a CIMA member in Practice:

-CIMA offers an independent Alternative Dispute Resolution (ADR) facility for members of the public.
+The Chartered institute of Management Accountants (CIMA) offers an independent Alternative Dispute Resolution (ADR) facility for members of the public.
 Further information on ADR or making a complaint about alleged misconduct can be found on the CIMA website at www.cimaglobal.com.

 6.4 Complaints involving Property Management: